Sustainability

 Effectiveness Evaluation of Management System

-Materiality (Important Issues)
+Materiality (Priority Issues)

-In order to increase corporate value and grow sustainably, MITSUBA Group has considered the importance of various social issues from the perspective of both the MITSUBA Group's business and stakeholders and has also identified materiality (important issues).
+In order to increase corporate value and grow sustainably, MITSUBA Group has considered the importance of various social issues from the perspective of both the MITSUBA Group's business and stakeholders and has also identified materiality (priority issues).

 Materiality Identification Process

-Materiality (Important Issues)
+Materiality (Priority Issues)

 Solving social issues through business Creation of new value products for the next generation centered on electrification